What is HIA? Rugby’s Head Injury Assessment explained

-We explain the series of checks used to determine whether or not a player is suffering from concussion – the Head Injury Assessment process
+We explain the series of checks used in professional and Test rugby to determine whether or not a player is suffering from concussion – the Head Injury Assessment process

 What is HIA?
 Rugby’s Head Injury Assessment explained

-Throughout the Six Nations players will be sent from the field for what is known as a Head Injury Assessment, or HIA.
-This is a series of checks to determine whether or not an athlete is suffering from concussion and may or may not return to the field of play.
+Throughout the Rugby Championship and the upcoming season, players will be sent from the field for what is known as a Head Injury Assessment, or HIA.
+This is a series of checks used in elite rugby (at both professional and Test level) to determine whether or not an athlete is suffering from concussion and may or may not return to the field of play.

-In the Round One clash between France and Ireland, many questions arose from two incidents where French players were sent from the field for HIAs, when it appeared both players had suffered leg injuries.
+In the Round One clash between France and Ireland during the most recent Six Nations, many questions arose from two incidents where French players were sent from the field for HIAs, when it appeared both players had suffered leg injuries.
 An investigation into the incidents has been launched by tournament organisers.

 LATEST RUGBY WORLD MAGAZINE SUBSCRIPTION DEALS